 Is it safe for Americans to travel to Senegal?

 It is safe for American tourists to visit Senegal.
-The country boasts meager crime rates against foreigners, and there’s little incidence of violent crime.
+The country boasts meager crime rates against foreigners, with little incidence of violent crime.

 Is it safe to swim on Senegal beaches?

 Most beaches in Senegal aren’t ideal for swimming, particularly in the larger cities.
-Beaches located in remote areas are primarily clear and support a lot of swimming activity.
+Beaches located in remote areas are primarily clear and support many swimming activities.